top of page

 "Healthy digestion, assimilation, and elimination begin in the mind.
 Ground before you eat and your belly will thank you.
 A calm mind makes better use of what you feed your body; reduce ama, balance your agni, and you'll digest your meal and feel good.
 Here's a perfect pre-meal meditation." - Veena

-Warm, nourishing Vata balancing recipes offer a perfect means to adapt to the cooler temperatures of November and December while giving you some fresh soup Ayurvedic winter soup ideas.
-These recipes showcase a variety of tastes, textures, and health benefits.
-They ensure your meals are not only dosha balancing and comforting, but also add a touch of health and nutrition.
+Warm, nourishing, easy to make-easy to digest Vata balancing recipes offer a perfect means to adapt to the cooler temperatures of Vata season while giving you Ayurvedic soup ideas.
+These recipes showcase a variety of tastes, textures, and food as medicine benefits.

 As you embrace the season, and seasonal transition from late fall to early winter, remember to enjoy cooking these delightful soups.
 Feel free to swap in spices and herbs that intrigue you, personalizing each dish to fit your taste and doshic picture.
 Cozy up with your soup, letting the warmth envelop you both physically and emotionally.